lohedges/aabbcc/README.md

 You can query the tree for overlaps with a specific particle, or for overlaps with an arbitrary AABB object.
 The `query` method returns a vector containing the indices of the AABBs that overlap.
-You'll then need to test the objects to which these AABBs belong for actual overlap with the particle of interest.
+You'll then need to test the objects enclosed by these AABBs for actual overlap with the particle of interest.

 For a particle already in the tree: